Skip to Content

 list-collections.jsonAll-collections directory

-cart.jsonCart page (used when Cart behavior = Page)
+cart.jsonCart page (used when Cart style = Cart page)

 search.jsonSearch results